overlay

 2 Aug 2025

-In an era when outrage spreads more quickly than empathy, most brands prefer to stay safe by leaning into the popular side of public sentiment, using catchy hashtags and carefully manicured statements that they hope will land with their target customers.
+In an era when outrage spreads more quickly than empathy, most brands prefer to stay safe by leaning into the popular side of public sentiment, using catchy hashtags and carefully crafted statements that they hope will resonate with their target customers.
 But Heineken followed a quieter, braver route.
-Instead of raising its voice, it pulled up a chair.
+Instead of raising its voice, it pulled up a chair, focusing on real conversations — a brilliant example of conversational marketing.

-The campaign for Worlds Apart didn’t preach or provoke.
+The Heineken Worlds Apart campaign didn’t preach or provoke.
 Instead, it asked a fundamentally human question: What if two people with completely opposite opinions and ideologies just sat down and talked, not in order to persuade or win, but simply to understand?
 And what better way to have that conversation than by sharing a beer?
+This made the campaign stand out as a benchmark for connection-based marketing.

 The clip depicts six strangers with opposing views divided into three pairs.
 An environmentalist is paired with a climate change denier.
 A feminist is matched with a man who thinks feminism is going too far.
 A trans woman is matched with a homophobic man.